ThePieBaker90/On-The-Rim/Psycasts/Crosspath Psycasts/4th Level/Darius' Dislocate.md

 - **Path**:
 	- 2nd Level [[Abominator Psycasts|Abominator Psycast]] & [[Skipmancer Psycasts|Skipmancer Psycast]]
 - **Casting Time**:
-	- 1 Action
+	- 1 Action.
 - **[[Psyfocus]] Cost:**
 	- 4
 - **[[Neural Heat]] Generation:**
 	- 28
 - [[Range]]:
-	- 40ft
+	- 40ft.
 - **Target**:
-	- Two surface points within range; one initial point and one ending point.
+	- A sphere within range.
 - **Components**:
-	- Kinetic, Material (3kg of [[Abomination Matter]])
+	- Kinetic, Material (3kg of [[Abomination Matter]]).
 - **Duration**:
-	- Instant
+	- Instant.
 - **Effects**:
 	- *You create a sphere of volatile [[Abomination Matter]], attempting to trap anyone caught within into a forceful teleport.*
-	- [[Abomination Matter]] surrounds a 10ft sphere centered on the target point.
-Any creature within the sphere with enough remaining [[Movement Speed|Speed]] to reach the edge of the sphere may make a dexterity saving throw.
+	- All creatures in the target starting sphere must make a Dexterity saving throw.
-		- A creature is teleported on a failed save, or if they don't/can't attempt a save.
-		- The creature is moved to the closest edge and are not teleported on a successful save.
+		- On a failure, they are afflicted.
+		- On a success, nothing happens.
+	- When this psycast enters the active phase, the caster chooses the location for an ending sphere within range.
+All afflicted creatures are teleported to a position in the ending sphere relative to their current position in the target sphere.
-	- When teleported, the creature's relation to the point is kept in tact.
-The ending point's Yaw dimension (normal to the floor) may be rotated.
+		- The ending sphere has the same rotation and size as the target sphere although its Yaw dimension (The direction normal to the floor) may be rotated.
 		- If a creature would end up in another surface, they instead appear at the nearest point not within that surface and within line of sight.
 		- If a single part of a creature would be teleported, the entire creature is teleported along with it.
+- **Stats**:
+	- 10ft Target Sphere Radius. (+5ft)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 18 psyfocus spent above the normal cost for this psycast, the initial sphere's radius increases by 5ft.
+For every 18 psyfocus spent above the normal cost for this psycast, the radius of the target sphere increases by 5ft.